-The company and a number of its subsidiaries are active members of the BeNext UK Holdings group's invoice finance facility with Lloyds Bank Plc which is in place until August 2024.
+The company and a number of its subsidiaries are active members of the BeNext UK Holdings group's invoice finance facility with Lloyds Bank Plc which is in place until February 2025.
 This facility allows for members of the facility to borrow 90% of the value of their debtor book up to a certain limit, which is capped at £20m for all members.
 This facility is uncommitted with a notice period for both parties of 90 days.
 The facility has been signed and entered into by BeNext UK Holdings Limited, and the company and a number of its subsidiaries are named as borrowers.
 Therefore, BeNext UK Holdings Limited is the controlling party of the facility who has ultimate control in deciding the allocation of the funds between the named group companies in the facility.
 The Company has been allocated £11.5m (Group allocation: £20M) of the overall fund however this can be varied as required.

-The group and company's budgets were produced, taking a prudent view of trading activity for the current financial year and through to June 2024, this demonstrated that the group and company still had significant cash available whilst operating within the above facility limits throughout the period to and at June 2024.
-In addition to this, the directors undertook stress testing, and whilst the scenarios used were extreme there were instances in some months where the company was in a negative cash position, having utilised all of the available invoice discounting facility.
-As such, the Company and Group have received a letter of support from its parent company, see details below.
+The group and company's budgets were produced, taking a prudent view of trading activity for the current financial year and through to February 2025, this demonstrated that the group and company still had significant cash available whilst operating within the above facility limits throughout the period to and at February 2025.
+In addition to this, the directors undertook stress testing, and although there were no instances where the company was in a negative cash position, the Company and Group have received a letter of support from its parent company, see details below.

 The directors therefore have a reasonable expectation that the group and company have adequate resources to continue in operational existence for the foreseeable future and they continue to adopt the going concern basis of accounting in preparing the annual financial statements.
-The group and company are, however, reliant on the invoice finance facility and as the facility is uncommitted, the Company has received a letter of support from BeNext-Yumeshin Group Co. confirming its intent to provide financial support if required for at least 12 months from the date of signing these financial statements.
+The group and company are, however, reliant on the invoice finance facility and as the facility is uncommitted, the Company has received a letter of support from Open Up group Inc. confirming its intent to provide financial support if required for at least 12 months from the date of signing these financial statements.